elipec8/r6marketplace-helper/README.md

 * **Trades Manager** - manages trades for all Users in DB, who have linked Ubisoft Account, have trade managers and enabled trade management setting.
+Uses Users and Items stats from DB.
 Notifies Users via Notifications Service about performed operations.

-* **Ubi Users Stats Fetcher** - fetches stats for linked Ubisoft Accounts and notify their owners via Notifications Service about changes.
+* **Ubi Users Stats Fetcher** - fetches stats for linked Ubisoft Accounts and saves them to DB.
+Notifies Ubisoft Account owners via Notifications
+Service about any changes.

 * **Users Ubisoft Accounts Reauthorizer** - reauthorizes linked Ubisoft Accounts and saves their Authorization Tokens and Headers to DB.
 Notifies Users via Notifications Service if theirs Ubisoft Account reauthorization failed.